silaspe/maths/docs/rand.md

 .

 I hope you have a good Friday!
+My family is now on a road trip.

 .

 I hope you have a good Saturday!
 I'm now in an Airbnb in a different city.

+.

+I hope you have a good Sunday!
+It's now time to go home.